 In the composting process, micro-organisms produce carbon dioxide, heat, water, and humus…. finished compost that is ready for use by your plants.

 Would you like to get technical on these decomposition helpers?
 Sure you do!
 These are the Types of microorganisms that help to decompose organic materials:

 Rotifers – feeds on organic matter, bacteria and fungi

-are 70-90 degrees F. Aerobic microorganisms, which require oxygen, are working
+Mesophilic, warm-up period: Aerobic bacteria are at work.
+Temperatures are 70-90 degrees F. Aerobic microorganisms, which require oxygen, are working on the compost.

-Cool down period: Temperatures cool off and aerobic micro-organisms take
+Cooldown period: Temperatures cool off and aerobic micro-organisms take over once more.